 Napkin rings.
 Nobody needs these.

 Coasters and placemats.
 It’s just more crap to wipe.
 Tables are there to be used.

 Display cabinets with fancy serving ware.
 It’s not the 1960s and nobody wants to see your spoon collection.

 Formalwear.
 Perhaps not used often enough to justify its space in the wardrobe.
 Also fashions change, even for men’s suits.
 And our sizes can change too, not always in a good way.
 Rental can work well.

 Niche exercise gear.
 There are lots of exceptions to this for specialty sports and for serious athletes.
 But for most of us, we don’t need four different pants for running, yoga, CrossFit and aerobics.
 Something breathable and comfortable will cover those and many other sports.
 It’s called activewear and by the way it also works for school pickups and coffee dates.

 10 pillows on your bed.
 Unless you are hosting a party in there, what’s the point of dressing the bed up like a Better Homes and Gardens shoot?
 It’s just more washing and my partner throws them on the floor anyway.

 Shoes and jeans for babies.
 Bubs has just come out of a uterine sack, they don’t need to be in denim and tiny Converse right away.
 All babies do is sleep, so let them do it in a onesie like the rest of us.

 Nappy bins.
-Unless you are that lady who had eight babies at once, surely you can just take each poopy nappy outside rather than entomb and collect them all inside a perfumed tub.
+Unless you are that lady who had eight babies at once, surely you can just take each poopy nappy outside as you go.
+Do you need to entomb and collect them all inside a perfumed tub?